Fachwerk Farmhouse: History

 The first wave of German immigrants brought to Queensland under the auspices of immigration agent Johann Christian Heussler (appointed in 1861) and the Godeffroy & Son shipping company arrived in 1864 and settled at Bethania on the Logan River, where they were among the first to take up agricultural land.
 Large numbers of German immigrants followed them to the area, settling around Bethania, Beenleigh, Yatala, Eagleby (formerly Philadelphia), Alberton, Carbrook (formerly Gramzow), Stapylton (formerly Yellow Wood) and Pimpama.
 In the 1871 census, 20% of the Logan-Albert district population was German born (compared with 7% for the whole of Queensland), and the percentage was much higher on the Logan River Agricultural Reserve, which was populated predominantly by German immigrant families.
-As late as 1898, the Logan River area with its German population was referred to by the English community as "Germany", with Australian-born children of immigrant parents still speaking low German, or deusch plat, possibly as their principal language.
+As late as 1898, the Logan River area with its German population was referred to by the English community as "Germany", with Australian-born children of immigrant parents still speaking low German, or deutsch plat, possibly as their principal language.
 By 1898 the district had 7 Lutheran churches which nurtured and facilitated German culture on the Logan reserve.
 Until well into the 20th century, church services were conducted in German and German language schools operated at several of the Logan churches.

 Christian Kruger and his wife Wilhelmine and two children arrived at Moreton Bay on the Suzanne Goddefroy on 6 September 1865.
 This was the peak year for German immigration to Queensland, with 2,830 immigrants arriving in 12 ships.
 Most of these immigrants were attracted by the opportunity to acquire cheap farmland in Queensland - very few appear to have emigrated for religious or political reasons at this period.
 For the first two years the Kruger family resided at Bethania, where Christian worked as a farm labourer in the closely knit German community.
 In 1867 he selected portion 203, parish of Mackenzie, a parcel of 31 acre on the north side of the Logan River at Gramzow, some miles downstream from Bethania.
 Gramzow was named after the small town of Gramzow in the Uckermark region of Prussia (north Germany), from where large numbers of the early Logan settlers had emigrated in 1864–65.
 It was renamed Carbrook in 1916 during World War I, when anti-German sentiment was high.